iainhouston/iainhouston.github.io/_posts/2019-06-15-Annual_SSL_Renewal.markdown

 ###Send CSR to SSL provider

 They should deal with Geotrust to obtain a certificate and / or authorisation request email-outs.
+Sent to them via a support ticket.